grype/Ethel/doc/design.md

     ^ result
 ```

-An enumerating endpoint behaves in a manner similar to a collection:
+An enumerating endpoint behaves similar to a collection:

 ```smalltalk
 client things select: #title.